Skip to Content

 10. Johnston Canyon

-Johnston Canyon Banff National Park
+Bailey looks down at the Upper Falls at Johnston Canyon in Banff National Park

-Johnston Canyon Banff National Park
+Bailey and Daniel pose for a photo at Johnston Canyon in Banff National Park

 28 kilometers (17.4 miles) down the scenic Bow Valley Parkway is the famed Johnston Canyon.
 It’s one of the most popular stops on the drive between Revelstoke and Banff.
 It’s located just 30 minutes from Banff, which means, it can get pretty busy at weekends.
 My top tip is to get here early to grab a parking spot.
 In fact, if you want a tranquil experience try to visit in Spring or Fall.

 There are two waterfalls here, the Lower and Upper Falls.
-From the car park it’s an easy walk at just 1.2 kilometers to the Lower Falls, and an extra 1.3 kilometers to the Upper Falls.
+From the car park, it’s an easy walk at just 1.2 kilometers to the Lower Falls, and an extra 1.3 kilometers to the Upper Falls.
 Along the trail, you can view the turquoise water of the canyon below.
 Note, the water here is ‘bluest’ in the summer months which is why it’s such a popular time to visit – the photos you can get in the summer months are epic!

 Similarly, in the winter the canyon freezes over making it seem like you’re walking in a winter wonderland.
 There are huge icicles hanging from the top of the waterfalls and the basalt cliffs surrounding it – it’s a magical experience and as you can imagine, draws some big crowds.
-It’s important to note that you will need crampons to hike the trail in the winter, so if you don’t have those, it’s probably best to book a guided ice walk tour.

 Top tip: If you can’t find a parking space, or if you don’t have a car you can hop on the Route 9 public bus here from Banff.

-Note: There will be some closures to vehicle traffic on sections of the Bow Valley Parkway this year (2023).
-From May 1-June 30 and then again from Sept 1-Sept 30 vehicles will NOT be able to drive the 17km/11mi stretch of road from the TransCanada-Highway junction to Johnston Canyon, it will be restricted to cyclists’ use only.
-This is the eastern part of the road.
+Note: There will be some closures to vehicle traffic on sections of the Bow Valley Parkway this year (2024).
+From March 1-June 30 and then again from Sept 1-Sept 30 vehicles will NOT be able to drive the 17 km/11 mi stretch of road from the TransCanada-Highway junction to Johnston Canyon, it will be restricted to cyclists’ use only.
+This is the eastern part of the road that is affected if you’re traveling to Johnston Canyon from Banff.
 You will still be able to access Johnston Canyon and the Bow Valley Parkway via the intersection near Castle Mountain Chalets.

 11. Banff